datable-be/AI4C_ContentAnalysis/README.md

 The API is built with the [FastAPI](https://fastapi.tiangolo.com/) framework.
 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.

-Although there are alternatives (Django REST, Flask), FastAPI is the best choice for the project because of its high [performance](https://fastapi.tiangolo.com/#performance) and bceause it is based on (and fully compatible with) the open standards for APIs: [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md) (previously known as Swagger) and [JSON Schema](https://json-schema.org/).
+Although there are alternatives (Django REST, Flask), FastAPI is the best choice for the project because of its high [performance](https://fastapi.tiangolo.com/#performance), its type safety with [Pydantic](https://docs.pydantic.dev/latest/), which allows for automatic input validation, and because it is based on (and fully compatible with) the open standards for APIs: [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md) (previously known as Swagger) and [JSON Schema](https://json-schema.org/).

 This means FastAPI offers built-in documentation.
 When you run the container and open your browser at [http://0.0.0.0:8000/docs](http://127.0.0.1:8000/docs), you will see an automatic, interactive, API documentation (integrating [Swagger UI](https://swagger.io/tools/swagger-ui/)):